I get ideas about what is essential when packing my suitcase¨

 Over the years, I have read and heard a lot of advice about how to pack correctly.
 Some of it has been useful and some not.

-Expert Advice that I Constantly Follow
+Expert Packing Tips that I Constantly Follow

 - Make sure you have a comfortable pair of walking shoes, preferably water-resistant ones.
-If you plan to buy new shoes for a trip, buy them well ahead of time and wear them every day until you leave to avoid blisters.
+If you plan to buy new shoes for a trip, buy them well ahead of time and wear them every day until you leave, to avoid blisters.
 I bring two closed toes shoes and two pairs of sandals and change them frequently.
 Travel wears shoes down.
 It causes them to get smelly and can cause you to get fungus problems if you wear the same pair of shoes all the time.
 I usually select closed toes shoes that can be used in semi-formal settings and are easy to slip off (like boat shoes) instead of tennis shoes.
 They can be worn for almost all situations, and are easy to take off in a pinch (like through airport security).

 - Pack things in an order that works for you.
 Put the things that you will frequently use on top so that they are easy to get to, and do not have to refold items.
 Then pack your toiletry kit away from your clothes (if possible, in a separate pocket) to avoid leakage.
 Then, use undergarments and socks to tuck in gaps between garments.
 If your bag has a zippered upper compartment, use that space for dirty clothes.
 (If not, travel with a dirty clothes bag).
-Use dirty clothes to wrap anything breakable that I have bought along the way.
+I also use dirty clothes to wrap anything breakable that I have bought along the way.